San Diego Coastkeeper Accomplishments

 BANNED PLASTIC PRODUCTS THAT POLLUTE

 Pushed the City of San Diego to restrict its use of single-use plastic water bottles and plastic foam products.
-And won the nation's first statewide plastic bag ban, which we continue to defend against the lobbyists trying to overturn it.
+We played an instrumental role in the nation's first statewide plastic bag ban, which we continue to defend against the lobbyists trying to overturn it.

 San Diego Coastkeeper and partner organizations have removed more than one million pounds of debris from area beaches and waterways.
 Since 2007, we have completed more than 200 beach cleanups and grown yearly volunteer numbers to more than 7,000.